A. J. Preller: San Diego Padres

 In 2020, the Padres went 37–23, finishing with a winning record for the first time since 2010.
 They went on to the playoffs, marking their first postseason appearance since 2006 and defeated the St. Louis Cardinals in the 2020 National League Wild Card Series, their first postseason series win since the 1998 NLCS.

 On February 2, 2021, the Padres extended Preller through the 2026 season and promoted him to president of baseball operations.
-On February 17, the Padres extended Tatís Jr. to a 14-year, $340 million contract, at the time the third-biggest deal in MLB history.
+On February 17, the Padres extended Tatís to a 14-year, $340 million contract, at the time the third-biggest deal in MLB history.
+On November 1, 2021, the Padres announced Bob Melvin would be the team's new manager, replacing the fired Jayce Tingler.